Angle Encoding and Amplitude Encoding

 Measurement options

-Probabilities, modes, amplitudes (sim-only)
+Probabilities, modes, amplitudes (sim-only), partial (sim-only)

-Probabilities, modes, amplitudes (sim-only)
+Probabilities, modes, amplitudes (sim-only), partial (sim-only)

 Troubleshooting